jplayer/react-jPlayer/README.md

 ##### `bufferColour (string)`
 Default: "#ddd"

-The [`<BufferBar />`](https://github.com/MartinDawson/react-jPlayer#bufferbar-) component renders a `<canvas />` element and uses the fillStyle property to fill in the bar.
+The [`BufferBar`](https://github.com/MartinDawson/react-jPlayer#bufferbar-) component renders a `<canvas />` element and uses the fillStyle property to fill in the bar.
 Therefore the colour property must be set in JS and not css.

 ##### [`volume (number)`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/volume)
 Default: 0.8